 Furthermore, even when degradations can be detected without a formal oracle, the practical relevance of such detections depends heavily on the realism of the scenarios in which they occur.
-While artificially constructed edge cases can expose system weaknesses, failures observed in realistic scenarios are often of greater practical importance, especially scenarios resembling situations commonly encountered during system execution.
-Such scenarios are inherently more likely to increase the probability that any detected failure will manifest after deployment.
-Therefore, prioritizing the discovery of failures in realistic settings enhances the relevance of the testing process and helps focus engineering efforts on risks that are more likely to impact users.
+While artificially constructed edge cases can expose system weaknesses, failures observed in \annotate{Comment 3.3}\deletedtext{realistic }scenarios \addedtext{that closely resemble conditions the system has recently or commonly encountered during real-world operation} are often of greater practical importance\deletedtext{, especially scenarios resembling situations commonly encountered during system execution}.
+Such scenarios are inherently more likely to increase the probability that any detected failure will manifest after deployment. \addedtext{We refer to such scenarios as ``realistic'' throughout this paper.} Therefore, prioritizing failure discovery in realistic settings enhances the \addedtext{practical} relevance of the testing process and helps focus engineering efforts on risks more likely to impact users.